 If you’ve suffered these or other dog bite injuries, reach out to our law firm for help today.
 We can get started on your case as soon as you make the call.

 How Long Do I Have to Pursue Compensation For a Dog Bite Injury in Florida?

-Florida’s statute of limitations gives injured parties four years to file a personal injury lawsuit.
+Florida’s statute of limitations gives injured parties two years to file a personal injury lawsuit.
 The start of this time period is the date you sustained the dog bite injuries.

-This is a hard and fast deadline.
-That means if you don’t file a lawsuit within four years, you’ll lose your right to compensation.
+There may be exceptions to the two-year deadline.
+However, if you don’t file a lawsuit before the limitations period expires, you’ll lose your right to compensation.
 Missing the deadline isn’t a risk you want to take.
 It’s always a smart idea to talk with an experienced lawyer who can file the paperwork needed to preserve your right to compensation.

 Give us a call today if you have any concerns about the filing deadlines in your case.